Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 You can narrow your search results by excluding words with the `NOT` syntax.

-Single terms, phrases, and so on can be combined using "`NOT`" in upper, lower, or mixed case, or prefixed with "`!`" or "`-`".
+Single terms, phrases, can be combined using "`NOT`" in upper, lower, or mixed case, or prefixed with "`!`" or "`-`".

 These queries search for nodes that contain the terms `yellow` in any content.